2023-24 Course structure

 - An Introduction to the Principles of Randomised Trials covers the benefits of randomisation, the role of trials in research, the role of epidemiology, refining the question, choosing outcomes and good trials design.

-- Routine Health Data, Big Data and Newer Technologies covers the use of electronic health records and registries for efficient recruitment, follow-up and data collection and the role of new types of electronic monitoring.
+- Routine Health care Data, Big Data and New Technologies covers the use of electronic health records and registries for efficient recruitment, follow-up and data collection and how new technologies (such as different types of biological sensors) can be used for trial monitoring or outcome measures.

-- Patient Reported Outcomes and Health Economics covers the basics of health economic analyses of clinical trials, financial planning, use of various patient reported health-related quality of life measures and other patient reported measures.
+- Health Economics for Clinical Trials and Patient Reported Outcomes covers the basics and principles of health economic analysis for clinical trials, including relevant data collection methods and use of various patient reported health-related quality of life measures and other patient reported measures.

-- Meta-analyses (statistical foundations) and the Reporting of Trial Results covers how to report results of a clinical trial and to understand the statistical aspects of meta-analysis and understand its role, including various visual representations of the data.
+- Meta-analyses and Trial Reporting covers how to report results of a clinical trial including various visual representations of the data.
+Also how to understand the statistical aspects and role of meta-analysis of trials.

 Our MSc in Global Health Science and Epidemiology offers a greater statistical and epidemiological base if you are interested in this area of study.